 Remember all those futuristic movies we watched years ago, where characters were constantly calling each other on video phones?
-It seemed amazing and impossible when we were still tied to landlines, but now here we are, video chatting with each other while simultaneously paying for our coffee with the wave of our smartphones.
+It seemed amazing and impossible when we were still tied to landlines, but now here we are, video chatting with each other while simultaneously paying for our coffee using contactless payments.
 We’re living in those movies we used to watch, and we barely blink because it all feels so normal now.

 Take contactless payments, for example: just hover your credit card or smartphone in the air over a payment terminal, and you’ve made a purchase.
 As more and more consumers use this way to pay, it makes sense for businesses to meet them there.
 Here’s a quick primer on what contactless payments are, how they work, and how they can benefit your business:

 A contactless payment is any transaction that eliminates the need to physically swipe a card, write a check, or handle cash.
 While online payments are one way to go contactless, the term more often applies to in-person, tap-and-go transactions you’d make with a contactless debit/credit card or mobile wallet like Apple Pay, Google Pay, or Samsung Pay.

 Although contactless payment options have been around for decades, they surged in popularity during the Covid-19 pandemic and have been growing since.
 A 2020 MasterCard study of 17,000 consumers across 19 countries revealed that nearly 80% were using contactless payments, with steep growth in the early months of the pandemic.

 Contactless payments rely on NFC (near field communication) technology to allow two items—for example, a customer’s credit card and your payment terminal—to securely “talk” to each other in order to complete a transaction.